dfsp-spirit/cpp_geodesics/README.md

 ```

 This will perform the computations on all subjects listed in the file [demo_data/subjects_dir/subjects_fsaverage3.txt](./demo_data/subjects_dir/subjects_fsaverage3.txt) and write the output files into the respective `surf/` sub directory of each subject.

+The output files are written in FreeSurfer `curv` format by default, you can use command line arguments to also write in FreeSurfer `MGH` format.

+Note: Both formats can be read in various programming languages, e.g., in Matlab using the functions that comes with FresSurfer in the `matlab/` sub directory of the installation folder, in Python with the `nibabel` package, in R with the `freesurferformats` package on CRAN, in C++ with [libfs](https://github.com/dfsp-spirit/libfs).
+I have also written libraries for Rust, Java, Julia and Go that can handle the formats, see the [list of my repos](https://github.com/dfsp-spirit?tab=repositories) here on my Github account.

 ## Algorithms